 Artist Robin White and poet Sam Hunt met in 1968 when they were both 22 years old.
 He was visiting Auckland to perform at the University Arts Festival and she had finished her Diploma of Fine Arts at Elam and was training to be a teacher.
 When Robin was offered a job at Mana College in Porirua in 1969, Sam found her a cottage to live in next to his at Bottle Creek on Paremata Harbour north of Wellington.
 Their relationship was close, and the following October she painted this work, Sam Hunt, Bottle Creek (1970), the second of four major oil portraits she made of him in seven years.

-In one of a series of Reading Room reviews dedicated to Te Papa’s publication of the book, Steve Braunias notes that:
+In one of a series of Reading Room reviews dedicated to Te Papa’s publication of the book, Steve Braunias writes that:

 The two [Sam and Robin] were lovers, briefly, then friends, deeply.
 Hunt was at the centre of things.
 He was connected, wildly social.
 He knew poets Meg and Alistair Campbell at Pukerua Bay, and Denis Glover at Paekākāriki; Hunt lived in a boatshed on the Pāuatahanui Inlet, and called that stretch of shore Bottle Creek in honour of the constant partying.
 Friends came and went, including painter Don Binney and writer Jack Lasenby.

 This was a period of intense artistic cross-fertilisation.
-Friends made around this time included Fleur Adcock, Alistair Te Ariki Campbell, Jack Lasenby and Michael King.
+Fleur Adcock, Alistair Te Ariki Campbell, Jack Lasenby, and Michael King were all friends of White’s from this time.
 In the book, one interviewee recalls , ‘The partying moved between Porirua, Paremata and Paekākāriki, largely coordinated by Sam who at the same time found time to write prolifically.’ (p.36)

-The Paekākāriki pub was the epicentre of literary and artistic, boozy, and often fiery discussion and collaboration.
-Paekākāriki poet Denis Glover was often the catalyst for a rowdy evening spent at Aspell’s drinking establishment.
+The Paekākāriki pub (sometimes known as Aspell’s drinking establishment) was the epicentre of literary, artistic, boozy, and often fiery discussion and collaboration, with Paekākāriki poet Denis Glover often the catalyst for a rowdy evening spent there.

-The two works showing the exterior of the Paekākāriki hotel (from the Auckland Art Gallery and the Turnbull Library collections) are in fact screenprints.
+The two works showing the exterior of the Paekākāriki hotel (Auckland Art Gallery and Turnbull Library collections) are in fact screen prints.
 Art critic Andrew Paul Wood notes that White developed the Paekākāriki Pub screen-prints in the early 1970s at a time when the “industrial, commercial screen-printing process was a huge influence on pop art, particularly Andy Warhol and Sister Corita Kent.”
-He describes how screen-printing “favours simple forms, pictorial flatness and a restricted palette.
+He explains how screen printing “favours simple forms, pictorial flatness and a restricted palette.
 In the three Paekākāriki images, she presented flat, simplified frontal images, as in Jerry at the Paekak Pub (1971).”

-In an extension of the Paekākāriki Hotel series, White painted Jerry at the Paekak Pub in 1971, which was purchased by the Dowse the same year.
+In an extension of the Paekākāriki Hotel series, White painted Jerry at the Paekak Pub in 1971.
+Lower Hutt’s Dowse Art Gallery purchased it the same year.

-With regard to Jerry Ursell, he was a good friend of Sam Hunt and, through Sam, Robin.
+Jerry Ursell was a good friend of Sam Hunt and, through Sam, Robin.
 See the photo, ‘A party at Sam Hunt’s cottage, Bottle Creek’, c.1970.
 Jerry Ursell and his wife Prue Warren are part of this group photograph, which includes Don Binney, Jack Lasenby, Sam Hunt, among others.

-Many Paekākāriki old-timers know or remember Jerry, including from his time living on the southern corner of The Sand Track and The Parade with his wife Prue Warren (the descendant of another Paekākāriki family) and children until the early 1980s.
-Nowadays a resident of Wellington, Jerry still has close connections to the village.
+Many Paekākāriki old-timers remember Jerry, including from his time, until the early 1980s, living on the southern corner of The Sand Track and The Parade with his wife Prue Warren (the descendant of another Paekākāriki family) and their children.